django/birthday20/content/events/copenhagen.md

 # Django (birth)Day Copenhagen 2025

 We've done a lot of Django Day Copenhagen in the past, in fact we've done 5!
-But this year, we needed a break, and what better way to have a break than to do a birthday for Django!?
+But this year, we needed a break, and what better way to have a break than to celebrate Django's birthday together!?

 ## What we're gonna do